Frequently Asked Questions

 The following types of studio work can be accommodated: Drawing, ceramics, new media, painting, photography, printmaking, and video.

-Students will take part in a capstone project, giving them the opportunity to exhibit their work in the final semester of the program.
+Students will take part in a capstone project at the Macy Art Gallery located on the Teachers College campus.
+This will give them the opportunity to exhibit their work in the final semester of the program.

 Graduates who already hold NYS initial certification and who meet other requirements for professional certification may use this master's degree to apply for professional certification on their own.
 Those interested in teaching in New York State should review the requirements for the NYS Professional Certification Visual Artist.
 Out-of-state applicants should check with their Department of Education.

 We use the descriptor “hybrid” to signify that students can complete the program while continuing to work by taking a combination of online courses during the academic year and on-campus courses during the Summer Residencies.